getify/You-Dont-Know-JS/scope-closures/ch7.md

 // Nobody's here yet.
 ```

-The inner function `nobody()` doesn't close over any outer variables -- it only uses its own variable `msg`.
+The inner function `nobody()` doesn't close over any outer variables—it only uses its own variable `msg`.
 Even though `studentID` is present in the enclosing scope, `studentID` is not referred to by `nobody()`.
 The JS engine doesn't need to keep `studentID` around after `lookupStudent(..)` has finished running, so GC wants to clean up that memory!

 Whether JS functions support closure or not, this program would behave the same.
 Therefore, no observed closure here.